Native American language

 Usually these houses had multiple rooms and each one housed several familes from the same clan.

-Here are some pictures of Native American earth houses like
+Here are some pictures of an earth lodge like

 the ones Tanana Indians used.
 Athabaskan people do not live in old-fashioned earth houses anymore, any more than other Americans live